Within the Whangarei District, there are cemeteries which are no longer open for burials but have a historical significance.

 Coinciding with the memorial, a book was also launched called 'In Memoriam, Mission Ground Cemetery 1840-2010'.

-Compiled and edited by Joan Leversedge, and designed and printed by Whangarei District Council, the book is a collection of stories about the lives of those known to be buried at the Mission Ground cemetery.
+Compiled and edited by Joan Leversedge, and designed by Whangarei District Council, the book is a collection of stories about the lives of those known to be buried at the Mission Ground cemetery.

 Kioreroa Cemetery is situated on State Highway 1 (directly opposite the Gull Service Station) south of Whangarei.